ebecheto/engrave/README.md

 # engrave

-Inspired from sream.py and simple_stream.py, we tuned it so that we could piped text from command line instead of using the provided software provided with the laser engraver.
+Inspired from sream.py and simple_stream.py, we tuned it so that we could piped text from command line instead of using the software provided with the laser engraver.

 We added a 'very basic home made font' using arc code G02 G03 if possible.
 For more advanced text font/ picture to engrave, we prefere the use of inkscape.

+Our prefered setup is to use the raspberry pi connected to the arduino nano of the engraver machine via USB.

 ``` shell
 # code example